seemoo-lab/pyshimmer/README.rst

 Configuring the Bluetooth Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The library uses a :code:`tty` serial interface to communicate with the Shimmer over Bluetooth.
 Before you can use the library, you need to set up the serial channel appropriately.
-This has only been tested this under Arch Linux, but other Linux distributions should work as well.
+This has only been tested under Arch Linux, but other Linux distributions should work as well.

 Requirements: